romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Who is authorized to edit a team within a GitHub organization?
+Q: Who is authorized to edit a team within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Team maintainers or organization admins**